loris-verga/TheDualityOfSimilarity/README.md

+# <span style="color:#ff201e">Birds of a Feather… Fight Together?</span>
+### Exploring How Similarity Shapes Conflict in Reddit’s Ecosystem

+We often imagine online conflict as something that emerges between groups that share nothing in common : political opposites, rival fandoms, ideological extremes.

+But what if this intuition is wrong?<br>
+What if the most intense disputes don’t arise between opposites…
+but between communities that look almost exactly the <strong>same</strong>?

+Reddit, with its tens of thousands of micro-communities, called subreddits, and millions of cross-subreddit references, offers the opportunity to explore this paradox.
+Communities cite one another, sometimes to praise, often to mock, and occasionally to even escalate into cultural wars.

+Hidden inside these hyperlinks is a wealth of linguistic and psychological information:

+- how people <strong>write</strong>
+- how they <strong>feel</strong>
+- how communities <strong>relate</strong> to one another

+This leads us to a provocative set of questions:

+<strong>Does similarity create harmony… or fuel conflict?</strong>

+And more specifically:

+<em>What does “similarity” even mean?</em><br>
+Shared users?
+Writing style?
+Emotional tone?

+<em>Do subreddits within the same thematic universe behave alike?</em>

+<em>Is there a type of similarity so fundamental that it predicts whether an inter-community interaction will be positive or hostile?</em>

+To investigate this, we rely on two large datasets from Stanford:

+- <strong>850,000 inter-subreddit hyperlinks</strong> enriched with stylometric and psychological attributes
+- <strong>300-dimensional subreddit embeddings</strong> capturing patterns of shared authorship

+These datasets allow us to view Reddit not as a collection of disconnected topics,
+but as a dynamic ecosystem of <strong>mindsets</strong>, <strong>writing styles</strong>, and <strong>shared populations</strong>.

+In this data story, we map out what it means for two communities to be “similar”, examine how similarity relates to negativity, and ask:

+<strong>Do birds of a feather flock together, or do they fight?</strong>

 # <span style="color: #ff201e">Quick.</span> The fastest and easiest way to&nbsp;create a&nbsp;GitHub Pages website for your project.
 #### The Quick theme magically transforms your `README.md` into a GitHub Pages site, applying clean and visually appealing styles.